Unconstrained Facial Action Unit Detection via Latent Feature Domain: Experiments

 \subsubsection{Datasets}

-In our experiments, we utilized two popular AU detection datasets BP4D~\cite{zhang2014bp4d} and GFT~\cite{girard2017sayette} for the source domain respectively, and utilized challenging EmotioNet~\cite{benitez2016emotionet} for the target domain.
+In our experiments, we utilized four popular AU detection datasets BP4D~\cite{zhang2014bp4d}, GFT~\cite{girard2017sayette}, DISFA~\cite{mavadati2013disfa} and UNBC-McMaster Shoulder Pain~\cite{lucey2011painful} for the constrained source domain, and utilized challenging EmotioNet~\cite{benitez2016emotionet} and VGGFace2~\cite{cao2018vggface2} for the unconstrained target domain, respectively.
 Note that we evaluate frame-level AU detection, and thus other datasets with only video-level annotations like CK+~\cite{lucey2010extended} are not used.

 \begin{itemize} \item \textbf{BP4D} comprises of $328$ videos with $41$ subjects, each of whom participates in $8$ sessions.
 These videos contain both AU and landmark annotations, which were captured in constrained conditions with near-frontal faces in good illumination and simple backgrounds.
 We removed a few frames without AU and landmark annotations, and partitioned the remaining frames into a training set with $100,767$ images of $28$ subjects, a validation set with $24,869$ images of $7$ subjects and a test set with $20,940$ images of $6$ subjects.